StevenRice99/Easy-AI/readme.md

 -

 - Our agents can now interact with the world and make more complex decisions, but the available tools to move them are limiting.
-- So far, agents can only seek to a position.
-For instance as seen with microbes, the library is missing behaviour to make a microbe run away when being hunted.
+- So far, agents can only seek a position.
+For instance, as seen with microbes, the library is missing behaviour to make a microbe run away when being hunted.
 - Complete the flee, pursue, and evade steering behaviours in the Easy-AI library.
-- Then, use these completed behaviours to go back and improve the microbes from assignment two, and see how more life the addition of a few new steering behaviours gives the scene.
+- Then, use these completed behaviours to go back and improve the microbes from assignment two, and see how the addition of a few new steering behaviours gives the scene more life.

 # Assignment 4

 Navigation
 -

-- Our agents can now move around, but so far they've only been in open environments.
+- Our agents can now move around, but so far, they've only been in open environments.
 They need to be able to get around obstacles in more complex environments.
 - First, complete corner-graph generation in the Easy-AI library.
 - Then, complete A* pathfinding in the Easy-AI library.
-- To improve your pathfinding, optionally complete string-pulling in the Easy-AI library.
+- Complete string-pulling in the Easy-AI library to improve pathfinding.

 # Project

+Goal-Oriented Behaviour
+-

 - Each assignment has introduced a building block to creating intelligent agents.
+- However, agents thus far have been working individually.
+Now, they must compete in a team-based game, and team members must take on different roles such as attackers or defenders that work together to complete the greater goal of capturing the enemy flag while not letting their own get captured.
 - Use all skills you have learned to have agents compete in a game of capture the flag.
 - Some sensors you may find useful to use have already been provided.
 - Explore the soldier agent API as it provides easy ways to access properties of the soldier such as its health, current weapon, and the enemies it has detected.
 - The soldier manager automatically handles aiming and shooting of the soldiers for you, all you need to do is decide for soldiers who to aim at and the framework will handle the rest for you.
-- A good idea is to decide on different behaviours based off of roles for each soldier.
-Capture, attack, and defend roles have been provided for you which are assigned in the soldier class automatically.
-You may wish to expand or change how this method works with more roles or change how they are assigned.
+- Capture, attack, and defend roles have been provided for you which are assigned in the soldier class automatically.
+You may wish to expand or change how this method works with more roles or change how they are assigned to allow for more complex interactions and teamwork.
-- Flags, ammo pickups, and health pickups will automatically be picked up by soldiers close enough to them, no need to create an actuator for that.
+- Flags, ammo pickups, and health pickups will automatically be picked up by soldiers close enough to them.

 # Assets